-Best easy oven beef stew recipe!
+Best easy Dutch oven beef stew recipe!
 This homemade beef stew has meltingly tender pieces of beef chuck roast, carrots, and potato in a rich broth.

 Growing up, beef stew was one of my favorite cold-weather dinners.
 The tender chunks of beef, soft carrots and potato, and rich broth are pretty much the perfect winter comfort food.